Azure/Azure-Sentinel/Playbooks/Get-MachineData-EDR-SOAR-ActionsOnMachine/README.md

 2. Configure the App API Permissions
     - Refer above permissions mentioned under Prerequisites, point (4)
 3. Generate a client secret for the created Azure AD App and store it in a Azure Keyvault
+    - Create a secret called "ClientAppSecret" in the Azure Keyvault and store the App Secret of the Azure AD Application
 4. Deploy the template
     - Give an appropriate name for the Playbook.
     - All the dependent API connections shall automatically be created as a part of the ARM tempate deployment.